wp-plugins/ads-campaigns/readme.txt

 == Installation ==

-1. Download and unzip the Ads Campaigns Tool plugin.
+1. Download and unzip the Ads Campaigns plugin.
 2. Upload the `ads-campaigns` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. You will now have a new `Ads Campaigns` link in your admin menu, and a new set of widgets on all pages and posts that let you create facebook ads and google ads directly from pages or a posts